tescher/bounty-board/README.md

 7. **Discord/Bot: Complete**: Bounty claimer can signal completion ✅ on the post in the #🧀-bounty-board channel.
 Bounty creator receives message to tip bounty completer.
 8. **Frontend Status: Completed**: Work is done.

 # Getting Started

 Clone this repo locally.

-## Create an application on your Discord serer
+## Create an application on your Discord server
 Go to the Discord Developer Portal (https://discord.com/developers).

 Click "New Application".
 Give your application a name (e.g. Bounty Board Web).